-3.2 Setup Phase
+3.2.
+Setup phase

-Once the signalling channel has been successfully created the mobile device initiates a forward handoff to the new base station.
-It does so by issuing a (3) reservation message (for details on the res message see section 5) which includes connection group route state information and desired QOS required.
+Once the signaling channel has been successfully created the mobile device initiates a forward handoff to the new base station.
+It does so by issuing a (3) reservation message (for details on the res message see Section 5) which includes connection group route state information and desired QOS required.
 The handoff management algorithm located at the new base station uses this state information to establish a new branch (between the crossover switch and new base station) to the existing connection group tree with the desired QOS.
 Mobile devices express desired QOS in terms of the semantics of the adaptive service and connection groups.
 Connection group QOS requirements are specified in terms of connection group base layer requirements and enhancement layer requirements, respectively.
 Admission control located at the new base station first determines whether sufficient resources are available to support the requested handoff.

 Reservation messages can be updated by the distributed handoff algorithm as they are forwarded from the new base stations toward the rendezvous switch based on the availability of resources at the traversed nodes.
-The semantics of the adaptive service provides hard guarantees to the base layers and admits enhancements layers based on the availability of residual resources; that is, the resources remaining once all base layers have been guaranteed.
+The semantics of the adaptive service provide hard guarantees to the base layers and admit enhancements layers based on the availability of residual resources; that is, the resources remaining once all base layers have been guaranteed.
 The new base station only drops the handoff (handoffDrop) if insufficient residual capacity is available to meet the group connection base layer resource requirements.
 Assuming that sufficient resources are available to meet the minimum QOS requirements, the res message is routed toward the crossover and rendezvous switch reserving resources on route.
 Connection group routing information is used in combination with PNNI routing to determine (5) the shortest path between the new base station and the existing connection group tree which meets the desired QOS reflected in the res message.
 The PNNI peer group leader is interrogated (5) should the mobile device roam outside the current peer group domain of the old base station.
-This may suggests that the existing RAP would provide a sub-optimal routing point and a new RAP along with a new QRP.
-Generally the new QRP is located close to the mobile device and over a longer timescale a RAP rerouting algorithm determines when and where to move the RAP.
+This may suggest that the existing RAP would provide a sub-optimal routing point and a new RAP along with a new QRP is required.
+Generally, the new QRP is located close to the mobile device, and over a longer timescale a RAP re-routing algorithm determines when and where to move the RAP.

 In the case where roaming is within the current peer group domain, the new base station issues a (6) res message to the crossover point.
 Each intermediate switch on route between the base station, crossover point and QRP provides admission testing and resource reservation.
-The QRP terminates QOS renegotiation.
+The QRP terminates QOS re-negotiation.
 The existing connection group traverses the crossover switch.
-Generally, the crossover switch processes the res message and forwards it to the rendezvous switch which also processes it and then responds by sending an (7) adaptation message (for details on the adapt message is used to commit switch and base station resources at the downstream nodes for the new connection group branch.
+Generally, the crossover switch processes the res message and forwards it to the rendezvous switch which also processes it and then responds by sending an (7) adaptation message (for details on the adapt message see Section 5) to the mobile via crossover and the new base station.
+The adapt message is used to commit switch and base station resources at the downstream nodes for the new connection group branch.
 Once the base station receives the adapt message it commits resources and broadcasts the adapt message to all mobile devices in the cell.

-3.3 Handoff Control
+3.3.
+Handoff control